IVC Filter Lawsuit Settlements

 Bard Settlements

 Before its multidistrict litigation, Bard settled at least three cases between 2013 and 2015, compensating plaintiffs with undisclosed amounts.
 Once mass litigation began in 2018, Bard lost the first bellwether trial, resulting in a $3.6 million verdict for the plaintiff.
 It also had one case dismissed, won two trial verdicts and reached a settlement days before a fifth trial.
+A bellwether trial is a test case of sorts, in that it is a case selected from several other similar cases.
+It can help predict the outcome of other cases and is often used in MDL cases.

 Cook Medical Settlements